ga-wdi-exercises/redux-lab/README.md

+# Redux Lab

-## Redux Shopping Cart
+## Part I: Redux Shopping Cart

 Incorporating Redux into your React App can be a challenging process so it's important to take time to understand how the code works.
-Go through the [Shopping Cart](https://github.com/ga-wdi-exercises/react-redux-shopping-cart) walkthrough
+Go through the [Shopping Cart](https://github.com/ga-wdi-exercises/react-redux-shopping-cart) walkthrough.

-## Redux Todo App
+## Part II: Redux Todo App

 Once you have completed the Shopping Cart walkthrough, use the same methodology to create a Todo app (i.e., an app that maintains a todo list).